projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    with VHM and HV.
 Refer to :ref:`hld-io-emulation` and :ref:`IO-emulation-in-sos` for more details.

--  **Memory Setup**: UOS memory is allocated from SOS memory.
-This section of memory will use SOS hugetlbfs to allocate linear continuous host physical address for guest memory.
+-  **Memory Setup**: User VM memory is allocated from Service VM memory.
+This section of memory will use Service VM hugetlbfs to allocate linear continuous host physical address for guest memory.
 It will try to get the page size as big as possible to guarantee maximum utilization of TLB.
 It then invokes a hypercall to HV for its EPT